Dan Grooms, Dean of Veterinary Medicine

 Courses above marked with an asterisk (*) are the required science courses.
 The required science course GPA is calculated from these courses.

 Credits in the previously specified courses will normally be earned on the traditional four-letter grading system with A as the highest grade and D as the lowest passing grade.
 All required courses must be completed with a grade of C (2.0) or better.
 It is generally expected that required courses have been completed within the past eight (8) years.
-AP or CLEP credits must be documented by original scores submitted to the College of Veterinary Medicine.
+AP or CLEP credits must be documented by original scores submitted to the College of Veterinary Medicine or by credits for specific coursework on another undergraduate institution transcript.
 CLEP credits may be accepted only for arts, humanities and social sciences.
 Credits in the preceding specified courses will not be accepted if earned under the pass-not pass grading system or similar options.
 Please see COVID-19 exceptions.

 Application and Admission